All Episodes

 But it's going to be difficult because every time I move, it happens.

-I I shot it, I I shot an 85, so 4243, but I was plus five on the par threes.
+I shot an 85, so 4243, but I was plus five on the par threes.

-I get it closer, and it's turtle.
+I get it closer, and it's turtle, a pretty big turtle.

-A pretty big turtle, not a sea turtle, but it's a pretty big turtle.
+Not a sea turtle, but it's a pretty big turtle.

 And this bird is just harassing this turtle like you can't believe.

-And my caddy said, Oh, you know what's going on there.
+And my caddy said, oh, you know what's going on there?

-So uh went over and picked up this turtle and took it back over to the creek.
+So I went over and picked up this turtle and took it back over to the creek because the turtle had turned around.

-It was aiming for the sand trap, it really was, but when it it's it turned away from the sand trap, started heading back to where the little stream or creek is uh in the uh in the rough.
+But when it turned away from the sand trap, started heading back to where the little stream or creek is in the rough.

 And the turtle was just laboring.